sullysbrain/aws-security-architect/readme.md

-# AWS Solutions Architect Associate Prep
+# AWS Solutions Architect Associate Certification Prep

 This is a working folder for practice coding and notes as I prepare for my AWS Solutions Architect Associate exam.